knighthawk754/devops-interview/README.md

 35) What is a difference between Poll SCM and Build Periodically.
 36) How do you maintain backup in Jenkins.
 37) What are views in Jenkins.
 How do we create views.
+38) what is the use of terraform refresh
+- **`terraform apply -refresh-only`**: This updates the state without making any changes to the infrastructure.
+- **`terraform plan -refresh-only`**: This shows what would be updated in the state without applying changes.
+    - **Detect Drift**: If changes were made manually to cloud resources, `terraform refresh` would update the state file.
+	- **Update Outputs**: It ensured that output values reflected the current infrastructure.
+	- **Prepare for Planning**: It helped in syncing Terraform state before running `terraform plan`.

 # Service mesh